By Liz Griggs, CEO, WorkWell Prevention & Care

 - Functional Job Analysis (FJA): Uses the process of evaluating and empirically measuring the critical functional demands of the job.
-This analysis also involves assessing the employee, the work and the worksite.
-An FJA can be extremely beneficial in accessing the capabilities of older employees and in helping supervisors with assigning and/or reassigning them to positions that best fit their current fitness level.
+This analysis also involves assessing the work and the worksite.
+An FJA can be extremely beneficial in helping supervisors assign and/or reassign employees to positions that best fit their physical capabilities.

 - Prompt Reporting: Trains and engages employees to report any health concerns as soon as they notice any discomfort.
 Once these early notifications are reported to supervisors, they are able to immediately address the concern and respond with appropriate evaluations, diagnosis and/or medical care – before the issue escalates.

 - Early Intervention Screening: Allows prevention teams to screen employees and evaluate the worksite as a result of the employee’s concerns, supervisor requests, or first responder’s requests.
 The prevention team then coaches the employee regarding appropriate ways to perform job tasks, the correct movement patterns, posture changes, and strategies to reduce reported discomfort and improve safe job performance.

 Reducing workers’ compensation fraud can be accomplished, given the latest solutions now available to employers.
 By utilizing these innovative prevention and early intervention models, costs associated with managing illegitimate claims can be reduced, and legal and medical fees can be significantly mitigated as well.